-Should the building automation and control system fail (provided parameter 148 / 149 is set to undefined (--)), the LMV26 / LMV36 switches automatically over to the external load controller.
+Should the building automation and control system fail (provided parameter 148 / 149 is set to undefined (--)), the LMV36 switches automatically over to the external load controller.

-A load controller can be connected via analog input or - if existing - via contacts.
+A load controller via analogue input or, if existing via contacts can be connected.

-No. Parameter 148 Predefined output in the event of communication breakdown with building automation Setting values: For modulating operation , the setting range is as follows: 019.9 = burner off 20100 = 20100% burner output (20 = low-fire position) For multistage operation , use the following settings: 0 = burner OFF P1P3 = stage 1stage 3 Invalid = no output predefined by the building automation system in the event of communication breakdown Default setting: Invalid Fuel 1: Predefined output in the event of communication breakdown with building automation Setting values: For modulating operation , the setting range is as follows: 019.9 = burner off 20100 = 20100% burner output (20 = low-fire position) 149 For multistage operation , use the following settings: 0 = burner OFF P1P3 = stage 1stage 3 Invalid = no output predefined by the building automation system in the event of communication breakdown Default setting: Invalid
+No. Parameter Predefined output in the event of communication breakdown with building automation Setting values: For modulating operation , the setting range is as follows: 019.9 = burner off 20100 = 20100% burner output (20 = low-fire position) 148 For multistage operation , use the following settings: 0 = burner OFF P1 P3 = store 1 store 3 P1P3 = stage 1stage 3 Invalid = no output predefined by the building automation system in the event of communication breakdown Default setting: Invalid Fuel 1: Predefined output in the event of communication breakdown with building automation Setting values: For modulating operation , the setting range is as follows: 019.9 = burner off 20100 = 20100% burner output (20 = low-fire position) 149 For multistage operation , use the following settings: 0 = burner OFF P1P3 = stage 1stage 3 Invalid = no output predefined by the building automation system in the event of communication breakdown Default setting: Invalid